-These investments, which are made only in specific situations and represent a maximum of 20% of the Sub-Fund's investments, will consist of:
+These investments, which are made only in specific situations and represent a maximum of 20% of the Fund's investments, will consist of:

-- Cash and derivatives which are limited to specific situations in order to allow occasional hedging against or exposure to market risks within a total limit of 10%, - All securities that do not have an ESG score within a 10% limit.
+- Cash and derivatives in order to allow occasional hedging against or exposure to market risks within a total limit of 10%. - All securities that do not have an ESG score within a 10% limit.

-Although this category does not have an ESG rating and no environmental and social guarantees have been implemented, its use will not have the effect of significantly or permanently distorting the environmental and/or social characteristics promoted by the Sub-Fund.
+Although this category does not have an ESG rating and no environmental and social guarantees have been implemented, its use will not have the effect of significantly or permanently distorting the environmental and/or social characteristics promoted by the Fund.